danaevenhaim/testing-app/testFile.md

-thIS is A tEsT filE
+thiS is A tEsT filE

 It has some lines